Thomas Birch: Copies of Franklin letters

-Recently discovered by American researcher Alan Houston at the British Library is a file entitled Copies of [Benjamin Franklin's] Letters relating to the March of General Braddock.
+American researcher Alan Houston discovered in 2007 at the British Library a file entitled Copies of [Benjamin Franklin's] Letters relating to the March of General Braddock.
 Birch was said to have obsessively copied any documents of historical importance he could get his hands on.
 He was a friend of Franklin, and they were both members of the Royal Society.
-In his autobiography, Franklin refers to his "Quire Book", which has never been found, but which contained letters and papers concerning his efforts to support the British Government at that pre-revolutionary time.
-They speak of his 1755 efforts to help British Redcoats led by Braddock in their march to defeat the French at Fort Duquesne (in today's Pittsburgh).
+In his autobiography, Franklin refers to his "Quire Book", which had never been found but would have contained letters and papers concerning his efforts to support the British Government at that pre-revolutionary time.
+They speak of his 1755 efforts to help British Redcoats led by General Edward Braddock in their march to defeat the French at Fort Duquesne in today's Pittsburgh.
 Braddock desperately needed transportation for his troops, and Franklin rounded up horses and wagons for him using his persuasive powers as Pennsylvania's leading politician.
-Incidentally, Braddock and most of his men (who included George Washington) were defeated by the French and their Indian allies.
+Braddock and most of his men, who included George Washington, were defeated by the French and their Indian allies.